-A scribler by profession and preference, Larry M Edwards is an award-winning investigative journalist, author and editor.
+A scribler by profession and preference, Larry M Edwards

-Previously he served Business Editor of San Diego Magazine as well as an investigative reporter and feature writer for this oldest city magazine in the country.
+Previously he served as business editor of San Diego Magazine as well as an investigative reporter and feature writer for this oldest city magazine in the country.
 He is a past editor and journalist for Sandiego.com's Business Page, a daily business-news report.
 He also is a past editor of The T Sector magazine (went belly-up in June 2003) and The T Sector Web site, as well as editor of The Log Newspapers and Maritime Quarterly.
 He is a former staff writer for the San Diego Business Journal and stringer for the Associated Press.

 Edwards has had hundreds of news stories published both in print and online.
+Larry Edwards - investigative reporter

-Print: 48° North, Alaska Airlines, eBusiness Advisor, Grand Prix Sailor Weekly, Internet & Java Advisor, Los Angeles Times, Maritime Quarterly, New Zealand Herald, Puget Sound Business Journal, Sailing World, San Diego Business Journal, San Diego Log, San Diego Magazine, San Diego Metropolitan, San Diego Reader, San Diego Union, The Yacht (Germany), Yachting, Yachting World (UK).
+Print: 48° North, Alaska Airlines, eBusiness Advisor, Grand Prix Sailor Weekly, Internet & Java Advisor, Los Angeles Times, Maritime Quarterly, New Zealand Herald, Puget Sound Business Journal, Sailing, Sailing World, San Diego Business Journal, San Diego Log, San Diego Magazine, San Diego Metropolitan, San Diego Reader, San Diego Union, The Yacht (Germany), Yachting, Yachting World (UK).

 Online: America's Cup '95, America's Cup 2000, Quokka Sports, Sandiego.com, San Diego Magazine, San Diego Metropolitan, The T Sector and others.